HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 ### Download models

-If you planning to use the original SAM architecture, you will need to download the model weights.
+If you're planning to use the original SAM architecture, you will need to download the model weights.
 You can do this by running the following command:

 ```bash